I LOVE my class this year. Diverse. Capable. Sweet. Unique. Enthusiastic. Energetic. Hard-working. Funny. Lovable.

 Now, don’t get me wrong, I believe a classroom should be FULL of rich, collaborative dialogue.
 Student discussion is vital, and our little guys need frequent opportunities to engage with peers and share their thoughts.
 I pride myself on having a dynamic, student-centered classroom that encourages this.
 To foster this kind of a climate, however, students also need to learn how to be effective listeners and independent workers.
 There are appropriate and inappropriate times for talking, and to get students to adhere to these boundaries, clear expectations must be set.

 1) Noise Level Chart: These visual aids provide students with clear expectations.
-I quickly call attention to where I’m moving the clip at the start of each lesson.
-I love these charts because they prevent me from feeling like a ‘talking cop’.
-Instead of having to constantly repeat myself, I can simply say ‘check the chart’ or point to it if needed.
-Here is one example I pulled from Pinterest. 🙂
+I quickly call attention to where I’m moving the clip (silent, whisper, or inside voice) at the start of each lesson.
+Instead of having to constantly repeat myself, I can simply say “check the chart” or point to it if needed.

-3) Mood Lighting: During ‘quiet times’, I turn on a lamp with warm, gentle lighting as opposed to the school’s harsh florescent lights.
-This can help set the mood as well.
+3) Mood Lighting: During silent or whisper activities, I turn on a lamp with warm, gentle lighting as opposed to the school’s harsh florescent lights.
+This sets the mood as well.

-4) Attention Grabbers: I call/signal for students’ attention in a variety of different ways, not just one.
+4) Attention Grabbers: I call/signal for students’ attention in a variety of different ways.
 Otherwise, I get bored and so do the kids!
-Sometimes I use a bell, set of claps that students must echo, or these fun attention grabbers from Jessica at Mrs. Heeren’s Happenings.
+Sometimes I use a bell, set of claps for students to echo, or fun attention grabbers such as Hocus Pocus, Everybody Focus!

-6) Talking Objects: I conduct morning meetings on a daily basis, and also incorporate whole-class reflections and share-outs where each student gets to share an idea.
-To encourage listening, I pass around a ‘talking object’ (usually a gigantic Koosh ball or stuffed sea animal).
+6) Talking Objects: I conduct morning meetings daily.
+To encourage listening, I pass around a talking object (usually a gigantic Koosh ball or stuffed sea animal).
 Students know that the only person who should be speaking is the person holding the talking object.

 7) Brain Breaks: I provide students with opportunities to release their energy.
 This helps them focus better during instructional time.
-Please see my article Brain Breaks: Fight the Fidgeting which links to about 100 dancing brain breaks for the SMARTboard/Promethean board.
+Please see my article 30 Brain Breaks: Fight the Fidgeting.

 8) Online Noise-o-Meters: Online noise meters detect the amount of sound heard on your computer’s microphone.
 Check out these noise-o-meters for display on your whiteboard so that students can self-monitor their talking.
 Try Bouncy Balls, Calmness Counter, or the Too Noisy App.